TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/attack/bomb/README.md

 Dictates animations, sounds, and mechanics for the Titan Bomb attack.

 ### *.mcfunction*s:
-    - animation_self_turn_off_check: **DEPRECIATED AS OF MCVERSION 1.12**: Turns off repeating command block at spawn chunks that would otherwise run the loop_animation function at 20Hz.
+    - animation_self_turn_off_check: **DEPRECATED AS OF MCVERSION 1.12**: Turns off repeating command block at spawn chunks that would otherwise run the loop_animation function at 20Hz.

-    - bomb_self_turn_off_check: **DEPRECIATED AS OF MCVERSION 1.12**: Turns off repeating command block at spawn chunks that would otherwise run the loop_bomb function at 20Hz.
+    - bomb_self_turn_off_check: **DEPRECATED AS OF MCVERSION 1.12**: Turns off repeating command block at spawn chunks that would otherwise run the loop_bomb function at 20Hz.

     - end_of_loop: Runs at the end of a Titan's Bomb attack cycle to set tags, scores, and summon the Bomb Visual.